stefankober/voicetwister/README.md

 I am not affiliated or anything.

-This is just a private project for getting enough sports.
+This is just a private project for getting enough exercise.